The tragic reality is that when Hitler targeted the Jewish people, the faith community turned a blind eye.

 “Blessed be the Lord, who has not given us as prey to their teeth.
 Our soul has escaped as a bird from the snare of the fowlers; the snare is broken, and we have escaped.
 Our help is in the name of the Lord, who made heaven and earth.”
 PSALM 124:6-7

 Don’t be a pew warmer.
-Be informed.
-Be alert.
-Use every opportunity to counter misinformation about Israel that will pervade our culture unless we remain vigilant.
+Use every opportunity to counter misinformation about Israel.

 In a reincarnation of the spirit of Amalek, Adolf Hitler and the Nazi regime instigated the most aggressive program to annihilate the Jewish people in the history of mankind.

 Intentionally choosing to benefit Israel in a practical way invites the corresponding blessing God promised.

 Israel belongs to the Jewish people; and, God’s plan does not include abandoning the land of Israel for any other chunk of dirt no matter how attractive—including the Baja Peninsula.

 As a biblically authentic Christian committed to a literal, historical, grammatical interpretation of Scripture, loving Israel and standing in solidarity with the Jewish people is the only morally viable response.